kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/structure_topograph/glossary/academic_to_pd_reverse_mapping.md

 # 📘 Academic-to-Phase Drift Term Mapping (Reverse Index v1.0)

-This document reverses the conceptual vocabulary of Phase Drift into familiar academic terminology across linguistics, cognitive science, and HCI.
+This document reverses the conceptual vocabulary of **Phase Drift** into established academic terminology.
-Useful for researchers seeking alignment between Phase Drift terms and established scholarly frameworks.
+It offers a bridge for researchers seeking theoretical alignment across linguistics, AI, cognitive science, and HCI.

 ---